LiviaL22/Counter/README.md

 HI!
 I'm Livia and I'm studying to become a web developer

-This project consists in the development of a JavaScript application that allows the user to increase and decrease the value of the counter.
+This project consists in the development of a JavaScript (without framework o jquary) application that allows the user to increase and decrease the value of the counter.

 As soon as the user enters the page, the counter value will be set to 0.